awslabs/soci-snapshotter/docs/debug.md

   > **Note**
   > SOCI artifacts are only fetched when preparing the first layer.
 If they cannot be fetched the snapshotter will fallback to default snapshotter configured (eg: overlayfs) entirely.

-### `rpull` Taking An Abnormal Amount Of Time
+### Pull Taking An Abnormal Amount Of Time

-If you notice that `rpull` takes a considerable amount of time you can:
+If you notice that pulling takes a considerable amount of time you can:

 * Look for `failed to resolve layer (timeout)` within the logs.
 Remote mounts may take too long if something’s wrong with layer resolving.
 By default remote mounts time out after 30 seconds if a layer can’t be resolved.

-* Check the `operation_duration_mount` metric to see if it takes unusual long time to mount a layer. `rpull` should be taking a couple of seconds, so one can be checking if any of these operations are taking more than 3-5 seconds.
+* Check the `operation_duration_mount` metric to see if it takes unusual long time to mount a layer.
+Pull should be taking a couple of seconds, so one can be checking if any of these operations are taking more than 3-5 seconds.

-* Parsing zTOC and initializing the metadata db is part of `rpull`.
+* Parsing zTOC and initializing the metadata db is part of the pull command.
 You can check the  `operation_duration_init_metadata_store` metric to see if initializing the metadata bbolt db is too slow.

 * Look for HTTP failure codes in the log.
 Such logs are in this format: `Received status code`:

 ### Background Fetching

 The background fetcher is initialized as soon as the snapshotter starts.
-If you have not explicitly disabled it via the the snapshotters config, it will be performing network requests to fetch data during/after `rpull`.
+If you have not explicitly disabled it via the the snapshotters config, it will be performing network requests to fetch data during/after pulling.
 To analyze the background fetcher you can:

 * Look at the `background_span_fetch_failure_count` to determine how many times a background fetch failed.
 * Look at `background_span_fetch_count` metric to determine how many spans were fetched by the background fetcher.
 If this number is 0 this may indicate network failures.